Frequently Asked Questions

 It is highly recommended that each student has her or his own intact (bound or stapled) set of lesson worksheets and informational handouts.
-If your school or agency does not have the ability to duplicate and bind these materials, please consider purchasing Student Workbooks.
+If your school or agency does not have the ability to duplicate and bind these materials (originals are in the teacher binders), please consider purchasing Student Workbooks.
+Workbooks include all worksheets, handouts and additional student materials.
 See our online store for details.

-Current prices for all Positive Prevention curricula, student workbooks, and associated videos can be found in our online store.
-Inquiries regarding current prices for teacher and staff trainings should be initiated via the Contact Us tab on our website.
+Current prices for all Positive Prevention PLUS curricula, student workbooks, and associated materials can be found in our online store.
+Inquiries regarding current prices for teacher and staff trainings should be initiated via the Trainings tab on our website.